 To date, a number of activities towards the development of the Refinery have been completed.

-The design for the Refinery has been determined to be the Residue Fluid Catalytic Cracker (RFCC) Configurationprocessing Uganda’s crude oil, liquefied petroleum gas (LPG), premium and regular gasoline, jet fuel, diesel, and low-sulphur fuel oil.
+The design for the Refinery has been determined to be the Residue Fluid Catalytic Cracker (RFCC) Configuration processing Uganda’s crude oil into liquefied petroleum gas (LPG), premium and regular gasoline, jet fuel, diesel, and low-sulphur fuel oil.

-The Environmental and Social Impact Assessment (ESIA) studies have progressed to about 75% complete
+The Environmental and Social Impact Assessment (ESIA) studies have been completed and in the process of submission to National Environment Management Authority for review and approval.

-The Front-End Engineering Designs for the Refinery are about 95% complete
+The Front-End Engineering Designs (FEED) for the Refinery was completed and approved.